-With no one to believe her, and nowhere left to turn, Samantha must find her way back to that garden.
+My only escape would be to cut ties with my family.
+And my haunted past.
+But the more I ran, the more insistent my demons became.
+Mysterious things began to happen.
+Reality began to slip.
+And I was thrust into darkness.
+With no one to believe me, and nowhere left to turn, I had to find my way back to that garden.
 Back to where it all began.
-And face her fears once and for all.
+And face my fears once and for all.
 Or, die trying.

 Samantha Rogers was a child of the '80s.
 She grew up eating TV dinners and playing hide-and-seek on the block until the streetlights came on.
 But one day, while hiding in her grandmother's garden, something happened.
 Something that will change her life forever.
 Monsters began to stir.
 Shadows took form.
 And every dream became a waking nightmare.
 Haunted by that one moment, Samantha journeys into a world of darkness.
 And uncertainty.
 Will Samantha ever find her way back out into the light?
 Or will she be stuck in that garden forever?